yitzuliu/DissertationDemo/STAGE_2_3_COMPLETE.md

 1. **Task 2.1**: Basic state tracking with RAG integration
 2. **Task 2.2**: Intelligent matching with fault tolerance
-3. **Task 2.3**: Memory-optimized sliding window with consistency checking
+3. **Task 2.3**: Memory-optimised sliding window with consistency checking
 4. **Next**: Instant response capabilities for real-time queries

 The foundation is now solid for building the instant response layer in Task 2.4!